arjkb/graph-coloring/README.md

 #### Python Script to Create Graphs
 **Requires [Python 3.6](https://www.python.org/downloads/release/python-360/)**

-A python script `creategraph.py` has been provided to automatically generate graphs using the `randomgraph` C program.
+A python script `creategraph.py` has been provided to automatically generate graphs based on parameters passed as input to it.
+It internally runs `randomgraph.c`.

 To see documentation for `creategraph.py`, type:
 ```